-In The Year of Magical Thinking, Joan Didion wrestled with the death of her husband, John Gregory Dunne.
+In The Year of Magical Thinking, Joan Didion addressed the death of her husband, John Gregory Dunne.
 The book was published in 2005, months after their daughter Quintana Roo Dunne — their only child — died at age 39.
-In her new book, Blue Nights, the 76-year-old author has pieced together literary snapshots, retrieved memories and unanswered queries about her daughter's life and death.
+In her new book, Blue Nights, the 76-year-old author has pieced together literary snapshots, and retrieved memories about her daughter's life and death.

-"It has not left my mind since it happened," Didion says.
+"It has not left my mind since it happened," Didion says haltingly.
 "I live with it, so naturally I can talk about it. ...
 I couldn't talk about it at first, but I can now."

 John Gregory Dunne died of a massive heart attack.
 Quintana Roo Dunne died of complications from a flu that turned into pneumonia — then septic shock, an induced coma, a brain bleed, five surgeries and months in intensive care.
 It was a medical and emotional nightmare.

 Most of Didion's books contain little mantras — quick phrases, repeated here and there throughout the text.
 In Blue Nights it's this: When we talk about mortality, we're talking about our children.

 She means the responsibility we feel for them.
 Our fear that harm will come to them — from a swimming pool, an elevator, a bottle of Drano under the sink — that we can't protect them well enough.
 For Didion, the apprehensions arrived gradually.
 Just after they adopted Quintana Roo (they'd seen the name on a map of Mexico, liked it, and chosen it) the writer says she acted as if she'd gotten a doll to dress up, not a real baby.

 "We had many dresses," Didion says.
 "We had 66 dresses that she got for christening presents. ...
 Everybody was clueless, everybody to do with this angel baby had no clue."